 Yacon is a plant of the middle elevations of the Andes, where it is grown typically between 6500 and 11,000 feet (2000 to 3300 m) above sea level (NRC 1989).
 It probably originated on the eastern side of the Andes, in the maritime Yungas climate zone, where the climate is both warmer and more humid at higher elevations (Hermann 1997), with a year round average temperature of about 70° F (21 C).

 Yacon is a pretty easy and forgiving crop.
 It likes plenty of water, but it is not bothered by the heat of continental summers, so can be grown in North America anywhere that there is a frost free season of at least seven months.
 (That said, it is an Andean crop, so although it will tolerate a lot of heat, it yields best in milder climates.)
 It does need some protection from heavy winds, which will shred its leaves.
-A long, frost free autumn is ideal and will produce larger tubers.
+A long, frost free autumn is ideal and will produce larger storage roots.
 Yacon grows well in both Hawaii and the milder parts of Alaska, which may give you some indication of how adaptable it is.